buonzz/buonzz.github.io/_posts/2025-06-06-math-in-high-risk-jobs.md

 date: 2025-06-05
 categories: [education, work, critical-thinking]
 tags: [math, education, accountability, careers, logic]
-subtitle: Why did we even learn algebra or calculus?
-I never use it in real life!
+subtitle: "Why did we even learn algebra or calculus?
+I never use it in real life!"
 ---

 Most of us have heard this complaint: _"Why did we even learn algebra or calculus?
 I never use it in real life!"_